Summary

 Coming Up Next...

-The coming pages reveal power corrupts through the dehumanization of others, and teach us some people choose dignity over survival under extreme pressure.
+The coming pages reveal power uses torture to break the spirit, not just extract information, and teach us some people choose dignity over survival when facing impossible odds.
 These discoveries help us navigate similar situations in our own lives.